OCDX/SoftwareEngineering-Group3/README.md

 ####Database Update

-* Met on November 14 from 7 to 9 to work on finishing the insert, update, delete, and search quieries.
+* Met on November 14 from 7 to 9 to work on finishing the insert, update, and search quieries.
 * Also worked on file uploads using a Google Cloud Storage Bucket to hold the JSON files in the database.
+* Worked Novemeber 17th on fixing errors in upload and started working on delete.

 ###Improvements to Sprint 2

 8 points were lost in Sprint Documentation
 * Sprint 2 added to Requirements and Design Documentation
-* Broken links, including Stub Calls and DML, fixed
+* Fixed all Broken links, including Stub Calls and DML, fixed
 * Link to Commits added

 2 points lost for Testing